Jack Bloom: Political career

 Bloom was a volunteer worker for the Progressive Federal Party in the early 1980s.
 In 1991, he was elected as the ward councillor for Highlands North as a member of the Democratic Party.
 He was the youngest DP member in the City of Johannesburg council.
 In 1994, Bloom was elected to the Gauteng Provincial Legislature as one of five DP members.
 Bloom was then appointed chief whip of the DP caucus.
 He was re-elected to the provincial legislature in 1999.

 In 2000, the Democratic Alliance was formed when the DP merged with the New National Party and the Federal Alliance.
 Bloom was given dual-party membership and officially became a DA representative during the 2003 floor-crossing period.
 He was re-elected in 2004 as the DA's support grew.
 In December 2007, the DA caucus elected him caucus leader and he then became leader of the opposition in the provincial legislature.

 Bloom was re-elected in 2009.
 In March 2011, he once again became DA caucus leader and leader of the opposition.
 Prior to the 2014 general election, he applied to be the DA's Gauteng premier candidate.
 The DA selected Mmusi Maimane.
 Bloom was re-elected to another term in the provincial legislature in the election.
 After the election, John Moodey was elected leader of the DA GPL caucus.
 Bloom was then appointed Shadow MEC for Health.

 Bloom was re-elected to the legislature in 2019 and remained as shadow health MEC.
+He was re-elected to the legislature in the 2024 provincial election and continued serving as the DA's health spokesperson.

+National government

+On 17 June 2026, DA leader Geordin Hill-Lewis wrote to President Cyril Ramaphosa, request that he appoint Bloom as the Deputy Minister of Water and Sanitation, succeeding Sello Seitlholo.
+He delivered his farewell address to the legislature on 25 June 2026 and resigned his seat.
+On 30 June 2026, Ramaphosa acceded to Hill-Lewis's request and conducted a cabinet reshuffle, appointing Bloom to the role.
+He was sworn in the following day.
+Bloom filled Mathew Cuthbert's seat in the National Assembly, who resigned to become the DA's chief executive officer.